Common Name(s): White oak

 Crushing Strength: 7,370 lbf/in2 (50.8 MPa)

 Color/Appearance: Heartwood is a light to medium brown, commonly with an olive cast.
-Nearly white to light brown sapwood is not always sharply demarcated from the heartwood.
-Quartersawn sections display prominent ray fleck patterns.
-Conversely, Red Oak tends to be slightly redder, but is by no means a reliable method of determining the type of oak.
+Gray to light brown sapwood is not always sharply demarcated from the heartwood.
+Quartersawn sections display prominent ray fleck patterns (see images below).
+Red oak (Quercus rubra) tends to have a slightly redder cast (as opposed to olive), but color alone isn’t always a reliable method of determining the type of oak.

 Grain/Texture: Grain is straight, with a coarse, uneven texture.